Subscribe to Our Blog

 The following analytical grade standards were diluted to 10 ppm in their respective solvents: cannabidiol (CBD), cannabidiolic acid (CBDA), tetrahydrocannabinol (THC), tetrahydrocannabinolic acid (THCA), cannabigerol (CBG), and cannabigerolic acid (CBGA).

-Microliter volumes were pipetted into colloidal solutions of gold nanoparticles, and measured with the Ocean Insight QE Pro-Raman+ spectrometer, at 3 seconds integration time, after interrogation with a 785 nm laser at 350 mW laser power.
+Microliter volumes were pipetted into colloidal solutions of gold nanoparticles, and measured with the Ocean Optics QE Pro-Raman+ spectrometer, at 3 seconds integration time, after interrogation with a 785 nm laser at 350 mW laser power.

 The SERS spectra of each cannabinoid are presented in Figure 1.
 Even though there are only slight structural differences between these cannabinoid molecules (i.e., THC and THCA differ by a carboxylic acid group, and THC and CBD differ by a hydroxyl group), the SERS spectra show stark differences due to certain functional groups giving different Raman shifts.